Noroff-FEU-Assignments/project-exam-2-martineho/README.md

-# Substance
+# aesocial

 This is my submission for Project Exam 2.

-Substance is a social media platform built with React, Bootstrap, Sass, Axios and Javascript.
+aesocial is a social media platform built with React, Bootstrap, Sass, Axios and Javascript.
+The concept of the platform is to share quotes, thoughts and inspirational images and follow people with the same mindset as yours.

 🔗 Visit live on: https://aesocial.netlify.app/